LA VIDA ADVENTURE CAMPFrequently Asked Questions

 What age do children need to be to attend camp?

-In order to attend the Pathfinders program, campers should be 10 years old by the beginning of the camp session they’re attending.
-In order to attend the Explorers program, campers should be 14 by the beginning of the camp session they’re attending.
+In order to attend the Pathfinders program, it is recommended that campers be 10 years old by the beginning of the camp session they’re attending.
+Our policy for registration is that Pathfinders campers turn 10 by August 31st of the summer they are attending.
+In order to attend the Explorers program, it is recommended that campers be 14 by the beginning of the camp session they’re attending.
+Our policy for registration is that Explorers campers turn 14 by August 31st of the summer they are attending.
 In order to apply for the Adirondack Leadership Program, campers should have completed one year of high school and turn 15 by the end of August.

 What happens if it rains?

 Are 10-year-olds placed with 15-year-olds?
 Can my child be with four or more of their closest friends?